 The Sunshine Coast region is made up of a diverse range of land forms which consist of mountainous areas, floodplains, and coastal low lands.
 The majority (over 70%), of the Sunshine Coast population of approximately 316,8581 reside in the urban coastal areas, with the remaining 29% residing in the rural areas of the region.

-Map 1 depicts the rural Hinterland areas for the Rural Futures Strategy.
+The map on page 9 depicts the rural hinterland areas for the Rural Futures Strategy.